rise-tools/rise-tools/docs/docs/guides/custom-models.md

 description: How to build a custom modelSource
 ---

-# Custom Models
+# Custom Model Sources

 The template uses "stores" of data to decide what UI to render.
-RNT is entirely network-agnostic, but it is designed for realtime scenarios where your server can push updates to the UI.
+Rise is entirely network-agnostic, but it includes clients such as `createWSModelSource` and `createHTTPModelSource`.

+## Model Source

-The `model` is an object with one mandatory function to returns a store for a given path.
+The `modelSource` is an object with one mandatory function to returns a "store" for a given path.
 If no `path` prop was provided to the `<Rise>`, the root path of "" (empty string) will be used to query for the UI data.

 ```ts
 type ModelSource = {